rokucommunity/ropm/README.md

 This provides unique challenges for a Roku package manager, because file paths alone are not enough to prevent symbol collisions. `ropm` solves the naming collision problem by rewriting the names of all functions and components in an ropm module.

 ropm will create a `roku_modules/<ropm module name>` folder into each corresponding folder of your project.
-For example, if a ropm module named `FancyWidget` has the following folders:
+For example, if a ropm module named `"logger"` has the following folders:
  - source/
  - components/
  - images/
  - fonts/

 then `ropm install` will create the following folders in your project
- - source/roku_modules/FancyWidget
+ - source/roku_modules/logger
- - components/roku_modules/FancyWidget
+ - components/roku_modules/logger
- - images/roku_modules/FancyWidget
+ - images/roku_modules/logger
- - fonts/roku_modules/FancyWidget
+ - fonts/roku_modules/logger

 ## Sanitizing module names
-Most `npm`-style package registries allow many characters in package names that are not valid identifiers within a Roku application.
+Most `npm`-style package registries allow many characters in package names that are not valid [identifiers](http://developer.roku.com/docs/references/brightscript/language/expressions-variables-types.md#identifiers) within a Roku application.
 As such, these names need to be sanitized.
 The following transformations will be applied to every module name.
- - registry namespaces will have the `@` symbol removed and the `/` replaced with an underscore. (i.e. `@roku/sgdex` becomes `roku_sgdex`)
+ - registry namespaces will have the `@` symbol removed and the `/` replaced with an underscore. (i.e. `@roku/sgdex` would become `roku_sgdex`)
- - All characters except for numbers, letters, and underscore will be removed. (i.e. `cool-package` becomes `coolpackage`)
+ - All characters except for numbers, letters, and underscore will be removed. (i.e. `cool-package` would become `coolpackage`)

 While extremely unlikely, this does have the potential for name collisions.
 If collisions occur, you will need to define a custom prefix for one of the dependencies in question.

 ## Prefixes
-When module authors publish their modules, they should not include any type of prefix to their components or functions.
+When module authors publish their modules, they should not include any baseline prefix or namespace in front of their component or function names.
 The prefixing will be handled by `ropm` itself.

 `ropm` will scan every module for:
- - function declaractions
+ - function declaractions (i.e. `function LogInfo(message)...end function` )
- - function calls
+ - function calls (i.e. `LogInfo("do something")` )
+ - function references (i.e. `log = LogInfo` )
  - component declarations
  - component usage:
    - component names in XML `extends` attribute